grant guidelines

 To be eligible for grant funding, organizations must hold tax-exempt status under IRS Code Section 501(c)(3), operate as a government agency, or function as a church.
 We also fund fiscally sponsored organizations and other types of organizations in a case-by-case basis.

 If you have a project in mind and are uncertain about your eligibility, please reach out to our staff through the contact form at the bottom.
-We will gladly engage in discussions about your ideas and offer guidance in moving forward.
+We will gladly talk to you about your ideas and offer guidance in moving forward.

 The Athens County Foundation cannot provide grants for the following purposes:

-Typically, our grants need to be spent within one year of fund receipt.
+Typically, our grants need to be spent within one year of the time you receive funds.
 If your proposals will take longer to complete, we recommend applying for the resources needed for the year and then reapplying for funding in the next cycle.

 All applications must be completed online using ACF’s grant portal.
 If you are unable to access our forms, please contact our staff and we will assist you in completing your application.
 Alternatively, if you prefer to submit in person or via mail, please make sure you stop by or mail your application on or before the deadline.